pslabs-ps/CMM2-ExpansionCard-WiFi/README.md

 6. Select COM port in Your flashing tool
 7. Start flash
 8. On WiFi card hold PROG. button and press RESET button while still holding PROG. button
-9. Wait until flash compleats and disconnect card from PC
+9. Wait until flash completes and disconnect card from PC

 # COM port and flashing jumpers
 Below You can find possible settings of J2 jumper, only 1 mode can be selected at the same time (2 jumpers)